Rudo2204/thuc-tap-192/README.md

 - Code highlighting with `minted` package.
 - Bibliography handled by `biber` (best practice) with IEEE style.
 - Appendices for source code, additional information, ect.
-- Automatically archive project material, compile and build the LaTeX document and deploy them to github using Travis CI.
+- Automatically archive project material, compile, build the LaTeX document and deploy to Github using Travis CI.

 ## Requirements
 - A [Travis CI](https://travis-ci.com/) account (free for open sourced repos)
 - Your repo must be accessible by Travis CI.
-- You know how to edit basic information and can use `git`.

 ## How-to
 ### Use this template